 A dead branch is a common sight on a tree, but a progression of dying branches with less leaves over the course of two or three seasons could mean the tree’s years are numbered.

 What should you do?

-If you think one of the large trees near the cabin is sick and could hit the cottage if it comes down, the best option is to call an arborist to confirm your suspicions.
+If you think one of the large trees near the cabin is dying and could hit the cottage if it comes down, the best option is to call an arborist to confirm your suspicions.
 A “tree doctor” will quickly know if the tree is sick and can provide advice on the best course of action.

-When a healthy tree falls and hits a structure, the insurance company normally covers repairs, but the situation could be different if the investigation reveals the damage was caused by a sick or dead tree.
+When a healthy tree falls and hits a structure, the insurance normally covers repairs, but the situation could be different if the investigation reveals the damage was caused by a sick or dead tree.

 by Andrew Walker